comsci-uwc-isak/unit-1-project-keitaromae/README.md

 ### Definition of problem

 ### Solution proposed
-Rationalefor proposed solution

 I decided to use BASH to program Car rental project.
+It is more simple to both code and execute by using bash program.

 ### Success Criteria
 These are measurable outcomes
 1. A car can be created and stored in the database.
 1. A car information can be edited.
 1. A car can be deleted from the database be recorded ad stored for an existing car.
-1. The installation is ***simple-> one step provess***.
+1. The installation is ***simple-> one step process***.
 1. A summary (total/average distance traveled) can be generated for a particular car.
 1. Trips can be recorded ad stored for an existing car.
 1. A basic daravase system is implemented.